 How to place an endorsement

-As well as using this form, breeders must state in their puppy sales contract that an endorsement has been placed and should describe the conditions that have to be met for it to be removed (if there are any).
-Any dispute around the conditions of lifting an endorsement would ultimately be for a court to resolve, as is currently the case.
+As well as using this form, breeders are advised to have their own puppy sales contract and state within this that an endorsement has been placed and describe the terms for removal, if any.
+Any dispute around the terms of lifting an endorsement would ultimately be for a court to resolve,.

 Find our endorsement notice form template.